 -

 Contract escalation.
-Long-term contracts often include CPI escalation clauses so the contract payment keeps pace with inflation.
+Long-term contracts often include CPI escalation clauses so the payment keeps pace with inflation.
 Minimum-wage indexing works the same way.

 -